MaxLeiter/jsonTree/README.md

 # jsonTree
-A lightweight vanilla Javascript framework for making collapsible trees with JSON
+A lightweight vanilla Javascript micro-library for making collapsible trees with JSON